tjbalzer/clab-aoscx-labs/03_layer_3_routing/03-vrf_part_1_static_ivrl/README.md

 **Ping between VRFs:**
 The purpose of VRFs is to isolate routing domains.
 As a consequence, without any inter-VRF route-leaking, hosts in VRF1 should not communicate with hosts in other VRFs.

+Connect to Host A via SSH or docker exec.

 Ping ```HostD``` (VRF2) from ```HostA``` (VRF1):
 ```